stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 * Update to latest ray.
 Fix install with `setup.py` and extra rllib
 * Allow configuring `--cluster` and `--results` for DeepCoMP CLI
 * Test with multiple nodes on the cluster.
 Is there a real speedup?
 Currently, there's just 1 worker node, so it's probably comparable to running directly on a single node.
+* Test running on cluster without installing env (and ray?) on workers